androiz/drf-swagger-customization/docs/usage.rst

 Building the JSON File
 ----------------------

-In order to add/update/remove information to our EXTENSION_PATH json file,  we have available these operations:
+In order to add information to our EXTENSION_PATH json file,  we have available these operations:

 Create:
 ~~~~~~~~~~~~~~~~~~~~~~